Photography

 Future undergraduate students: Apply to UNT; you will meet with an academic advisor during orientation.
 You also may contact CVAD Recruiter Kevin ContrerasKevin.Contreras@unt.edu, for more information.

-Currently enrolled undergraduate students: Contact the CVAD advisor listed for the first letter of your last name on the CVAD Advising webpage.
+Currently enrolled undergraduate students: Contact a CVAD advisor on the CVAD Advising webpage.

 Department of Studio Art: 940-369-7671 | studio@unt.edu | Art Building, Room 230